 A. Jarod: No, it’s trying to convince them to go places that they might not be comfortable with because they don’t speak Spanish.
 That’s hard.

 Mando: What we’re trying to do is open doors to places that they might not have heard of, places other than the mainstream places where you meet your friends.

-Q. Terence: With those kinds of places and places where they do different things to tacos, does it make it better or worse for taco culture?
+Q. Terence: With those kinds of places, and places where they do many different things other than tacos, does it make it better or worse for taco culture?

 A. Jarod: Well, there are about four places that do Korean tacos and one of them is really good, but I wouldn’t eat them every day!

 Mando: It depends who you ask.
 There are people who only want traditional tacos, with only corn — not flour — tortillas, but there are so many regional differences anyway.
 You come to places like these and it’s a certain style and it’s about the region the people come from…

 Jarod: You have Tex-Mex, Austin Tex-Mex, Interior Mexican…it’s like, where’s your favourite taco from?
 Which kind of taco?
 Breakfast tacos?
 A lunch place like this?
 For dinner it might be somewhere different… do you want something fancy…